x509ghost/x509ghost-drop/README.md

 I am watching the investigation.

-If I detect that too many people are involved in solving these tasks simultaneously, I will interpret it as an escalation and move the timeline forward without warning.
+If I detect that more than 5 different emails  communicating with me, I will now there are involved in solving these tasks simultaneously, I will know that too many people are involved.
+I will interpret it as an escalation and move the timeline forward without warning.

 **One contact per 10 investigators.
 No more than 8 submission emails total.**